-- Services covered under the "Emergency, Post-Stabilization, and Urgent Care" section; or under "Primary Care Participating Providers" in the "How to Obtain Services" section. - "Organ transplants" under "Benefit Details." - "Receiving Care in Another Kaiser Foundation Health Plan Service Area."
+- Services covered under the "Emergency, Post-Stabilization, and Urgent Care" section; or under "Primary Care Participating Providers" in the "How to Obtain Services" section. - "Organ transplants" under "Benefit Details."

+"Receiving Care in Another Kaiser Foundation Health Plan Service Area."

-26. Outpatient Surgery Visit
+27. Outpatient Surgery Visit

-Services at an ambulatory surgical center (discharged within 24 hours of admission) are covered subject to 15% Coinsurance after Deductible per surgery or procedure.
+Services at an ambulatory surgical center (discharged within 24 hours of admission) are covered.
 Services must be provided at a Participating Facility and are subject to Utilization Review by Kaiser using criteria developed by Medical Group and approved by Kaiser.

-General anesthesia Services and related facility charges in conjunction with any non-covered dental procedure performed in an ambulatory surgical center are covered subject to 15% Coinsurance after Deductible if such anesthesia Services and related facility charges are Medically Necessary because the Member:
+General anesthesia Services and related facility charges in conjunction with any non-covered dental procedure performed in an ambulatory surgical center are covered if such anesthesia Services and related facility charges are Medically Necessary because the Member: